Brown. Smelly. Kills houseplants: Residents in a southern Colorado town boil over their tap water

-Colorado City — It smells like pond water, leaves laundry dirty and kills the houseplants.
+COLORADO CITY — It smells like pond water, leaves laundry dirty and kills the houseplants.
 It sometimes comes out of the faucet brown.
 And residents frequently get notices that the levels of two potential carcinogens in their tap water are too high.

 “I don’t even give it to my animals,” Colorado City resident Mariah Norvell said of the tap water.